Stating Hypotheses In Exercises 11–16, the statement represents a... | Channels for Pearson+

 Complement of a Hypothesis

-The complement of a hypothesis refers to the opposite of the original statement.
-In hypothesis testing, if the null hypothesis states a specific value (e.g., p = 0.21), the complement would encompass all other possibilities (e.g., p ≠ 0.21).
-Understanding the complement is crucial for correctly formulating the alternative hypothesis and interpreting the results of the hypothesis test.
+The complement of a hypothesis refers to the opposite scenario of the original claim.
+In hypothesis testing, if the original claim is that a parameter is less than a certain value (e.g., p < 0.45), the complement would state that the parameter is greater than or equal to that value (e.g., p ≥ 0.45).
+Understanding the complement is crucial for correctly formulating H0 and Ha.

 Recommended video: